 Abstract:

-Odontogenic keratocyst (OKC) is a developmental odontogenic cyst arising from remnants of dental lamina.
-It is an aggressively growing cyst with high recurrence rate.
-Malignant or benign transformation from its epithelium is rare.
-While, Ameloblastoma is a true neoplasm of enamel organ type tissue, which does not undergo differentiation to the point of enamel formation.
-Ameloblastomatous transformation from OKC is an extremely rare case, such lesions are referred as combined or hybrid odontogenic lesions.
+Odontogenic keratocyst (OKC) is a developmental cyst of odontogenic origin that develops from residual dental lamina.
+It is characterized by aggressive growth behavior and a high tendency for recurrence.
+Transformation of its epithelial lining into benign or malignant lesions is uncommon.
+In contrast, ameloblastoma is a true odontogenic tumor derived from enamel organ–like tissue and lacks differentiation sufficient for enamel production.
+Ameloblastomatous change arising within an OKC is exceedingly rare, and such cases are classified as combined or hybrid odontogenic lesions.

-In this report, we present a rare case of 40-year-old female who was operated for OKC of left posterior mandible 4 years back, came with the chief complaint of swelling at the same site.
+In this report, we describe a rare case involving a 40-year-old female who had undergone surgical treatment for an odontogenic keratocyst in the left posterior mandible four years earlier and subsequently presented with a recurrent swelling at the same location.
 Provisionally, it was diagnosed as a case of recurrent OKC, but on histopathological examination it was revealed as follicular ameloblastoma.
 This article highlights importance of accurate diagnosis of such lesions, for careful management and prevention of recurrence.

 Keywords: Odontogenic keratocyst, ameloblastoma, recurrent OKC, Hybrid odontogenic lesions, Nevoid basal cell carcinoma syndrome.